In Brighton and Hove we treat mental health emergencies as seriously as physical health problems.

 The Urgent Specialist CAMHS service is available between 9:00 and 17:00 Monday to Friday for urgent mental health help

 At other times, the Sussex Mental Healthline will direct to the appropriate urgent service.
+Details for this service are in the table below.

 Other Local Mental Health Services for Adults